oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Task 3: Use Dictation with the Chat Assistant

 The microphone icon also appears in the Chat Assistant you used in Lab 6.
-In this task, you will use voice input to submit a Group By prompt, demonstrating that the Assistant can handle complex report actions from spoken input.
+In this task, you will use voice input to submit a Group By prompt, demonstrating that the Chat Assistant can handle complex report actions from spoken input.
 This also exercises the Group By feature, which creates a summary view showing grouped data with an aggregate function - a capability not covered in the previous labs.

 1. Before asking a new question, reset the report or close any filter chips applied in the previous task.

     ![Microphone icon in the assistant panel](images/chat-assistant.png " ")

-2. Click the **Assistant** icon to open the chat panel.
+2. Select the **Assistant** icon to open the chat panel.

     ![Microphone icon in the assistant panel](images/screen1.png " ")

-3. In the chat input field, click the **microphone** icon to start dictation.
+3. In the chat input field, select the **microphone** icon to start dictation.

     ![Microphone icon in the assistant panel](images/screen2.png " ")